-One of the benefits that Regis Middle and High School students have is the opportunity to be involved in multiple activities at once.
+One of the benefits that Regis Middle School and Regis High School students have is the opportunity to be involved in multiple activities at once.

 Many students are in a few clubs, activities and athletics all at the same time.

 This allows our students to expand their interests, rather than just being an athlete or just being a musician, for example.

 Academic Challenge, the "Varsity Sport of the Mind," is a program to prepare Regis students to compete against other high school teams in general knowledge question-and-answers at several tournaments during the school year.
 If interested, contact Mr. John Snyder in Room 234 or at (715) 830-2271, ext.
 1234.